ajinkeya17/Advanced_Housing_Price_Predictor/README.md

 # Project Description

 A raw dataset with train and test files provided to predict housing prices.
+We will do model building in future phases.
+Currently the goal is to demonstrate how to do comprehensive EDA, Data Cleaning and Feature Engineering applicable to any use case.

 # Goal